mjiUST/vim_tmux_zsh/README.md

 ## tmux:
 * change the `<bind key>` from `<ctrl>+b` to `<alt>+m` (easier for me)
 * set to vi mode (can search / scroll / move use vi shortcuts)
-* short-cuts you must know:
+* shortcuts you must know:
     - `<bind key> + c/x` create/delete new session
     - `<bind key> + <session index> / l` jump to specific / previous session
     - `<bind key> + d` detach from the current sessions.
 Attach the existing sessions: `tmux attach`